 Peas are a great cool-season vegetable – they can be sown from seed from March to June, but you’ll need to make sure that your compost or soil is about 10 centigrade.
 Peas grow best when the air temperature is about 13 to 18 degrees.

 We recommend planting peas in containers in succession – a new pot or a new batch every 2 weeks, will keep your peas cropping regularly.

 Planting peas in pots is a great way of being able to control their growing conditions and the temperature, you can plant them a little earlier and keep them inside (our back porch worked wonders), then move them to a sheltered area of the garden if you have a mini greenhouse or a cloche.

-How to grow peas from seed
+How to grow peas from seed in a pot

-Growing peas from seed is easy.
+Growing garden peas in a pot from seed is easy.
 Sow your seeds about 5 centimetres apart.
 Push them into the compost in your pots about 5 centimetres deep.
 Peas can transplant quite easily, so you can start them off in seed starter trays and transplant them if you have the room.
 You’ll need to keep the compost moist, but not soggy.
 Once the seeds germinate, try and keep your peas in at least a partly sunny environment.